marcelo-mason/cccbdb-calculation-parser/README.md

-# cccbdb.nist.gov Geometry Parser
+# cccbdb.nist.gov Calculation Parser

-Pulls all geometry and dipole information from cccbdb.nist.gov for the specified chemical formula
+Pulls all calculatione information from cccbdb.nist.gov for the specified chemical formula

 ## Setup